eriklacson/leansec-claude-code-boilerplate/README.md

 # Lean Security — Claude Code Project Template

-A reusable template for building Lean Security projects with Claude Code.
-Clone it, write a behavior spec, and the agent builds it — documents, CLI tools, or web applications — with CSFLite as the governing framework.
+A reusable template for building Lean Security extension projects with Claude Code.
+Clone it, write a behavior spec, and the agent builds it: documents, CLI tools, or web applications, with CSFLite as the governing framework and Conduit as the evidence ingestion engine.

 ## What's Inside